hy-3/42_pipex/README.md

 (If the above command returns `make: Nothing to be done for `bonus'.`, run a below command.)
 $ make re_bonus

-(Before running the below commands, you need to create input.txt to pass the content of it to cmd_1.)
+(Before running the below commands, you need to create input.txt with any contnet to pass the content of it to cmd_1.)
 // Multiple pipes
 ex 1) $ ./pipex input.txt cat "grep a" wc output.txt
 ex 2) $ ./pipex input.txt cat wc ls date output.txt